nots1dd/LiteFM/README.md

 # Lite FM

-Lightweight and Fast as FUCK file manager written in C with ncurses library
+Light and fast file manager meant to be useful to power users

+Written in C with NCurses, libyaml, rsync and more!

 ## Features